 Q. Your least favorite foods?

 I can’t stand the taste or smell of cantaloupe, weird I know.
-I’m not a huge fan of raw onions, blue cheese, pickles, wine, beer or lemonade.
-Also I don’t drink soda or other carbonated drinks.
-I like soap bubbles, not bubbly beverages.
+I’m not a fan of raw onions, blue cheese, pickles, wine, beer or lemonade.
+Also, I don’t drink soda or other carbonated drinks.

 Q. Can I repost your photos and/or recipes?